-Nestled in the foothills of Western Ghats is the Bondla Wildlife Sanctuary – one of the 3 wildlife sanctuaries of Goa.
-About 8 square km’s in size, it houses a four decades old zoo within it.
+Nestled in the foothills of the Western Ghats is the Bondla Wildlife Sanctuary – one of the 3 wildlife sanctuaries of Goa.
+About 8 square km in size, it houses a four-decades-old zoo within it.

-About 50 km’s from the state capital Panjim towards the east, Bondla houses a mini zoo in the natural forest area.
-On the drive, while approaching the sanctuary, you feel the calmness, greenery, chirping calls of birds.
-Shadow, cool breeze and sereneness of being amidst nature.
+About 50 km from the state capital Panjim towards the east, Bondla houses a mini zoo in the natural forest area.
+On the drive, while approaching the sanctuary, you feel the calmness, greenery, and chirping calls of birds.
+Shadow, cool breeze, and sereneness of being amidst nature.

 It has a mini zoo, thankfully housed in natural surroundings.
-We could see Crocodiles, various types of Snakes, Tiger, Leopard, Peafowls, Black Buck, Spotted Deer, Sambar Deer, Porcupines, Sloth Bears, Wild Bisons & Boars.
+We could see Crocodiles, various types of Snakes, Tigers, Leopards, Peafowls, Black Buck, Spotted Deer, Sambar Deer, Porcupines, Sloth Bears, Wild Bisons & Boars.
 Wild animals housed in groups were playful and unmindful of the visitors to the zoo.
 Tiger & Leopard were in solitary confinement, though spacious.
-They were either just strolling the same path and or resting.
+They were either just strolling the same path or resting.

 While we were strolling around the campus, a group of Malabar Grey Hornbills surprisingly landed on the nearby trees.
 We saw them flying among the higher branches of the trees.
-It was pleasant first time spotting of this type of hornbill for us.
+It was a pleasant first time spotting this type of hornbill for us.
 Dandeli is where we first spotted the Malabar Pied Hornbills.
-Bondla Wildlife Sanctuary is home to over a hundred bird species.
+It is home to over a hundred bird species.

 Another pleasant surprise on our way back was spotting this crocodile in an open natural pond beside the road.
 A sure sign of wildlife in this area.
 We plan to visit again to explore more post the monsoons.